Winemakers make wine from grapes and other fruit.

 - different wine styles and varieties

-- winery and vineyard technology
+- winery and vineyard technology and tracking software

 - wine-related science, such as chemistry, biology and microbiology, and laboratory skills

-- hygiene and sterilisation methods
+- hygiene and sterilisation methods and regulations

-- engineering and flow process technology (pumps and hoses).
+- engineering and flow process technology (pumps and hoses)

 - usually work a 40-hour week, but during harvest will often work up to 100 hours a week

-- may also work outdoors in vineyards, which may be hot and dry in spring and summer.
+- may also work outdoors in vineyards.

 What's the job really like?